owncloud-archive/acceptance-testing/README.md

     $ cucumber HOST=$host features

-Replace $host (e.g. HOST=localhost:8888/ownCloud/) with the address of your test environment.
+Replace $host (e.g. cucumber HOST=localhost:8888/ownCloud/ features) with the address of your test environment.

 Cucumber expects to find the following environment: